dfadames/Understanding-Deep-Learning-code-solution/README.md

 # Understanding-Deep-Learning-colab-solution
-this repo contain the solutions of the colab exersices from the "Understanding Deep Learning " by Simon J.D.
+this repo contain the solutions of the code exercises from the "Understanding Deep Learning " by Simon J.D.
 Prince